sergio-matos-tech/java-fundamentals/README.md

 ## 🎯 Projects Highlights
 Some of the notable projects in this course:
-- **Banking System**: A console-based application implementing OOP principles.
+- **Chess**: A console-based chess application implementing OOP principles.
 - **E-commerce Application**: Using Spring Boot and Hibernate for backend development.
-- **Task Management System**: A GUI-based app built with JavaFX.

 ## 💡 Why Did I Choose This Course?
 - Enhance my existing Java knowledge.